Program Assistant Visa Sponsorship Jobs in Illinois

 Which companies and organizations sponsor visas for program assistants in Illinois?

-Universities are among the most consistent sponsors, with the University of Chicago, Northwestern University, and University of Illinois system regularly filing H-1B petitions for program and research assistant roles.
+Universities are among the most consistent sponsors, with the University of Chicago, Northwestern University, and University of Illinois system regularly filing H-1B visa petitions for program and research assistant roles.
 Large nonprofits, healthcare systems like Northwestern Medicine, and international organizations headquartered in Chicago also sponsor.
 Government contractors working with federal agencies in the state occasionally sponsor as well, particularly for policy or program coordination positions.

 Which visa types are most common for program assistant roles in Illinois?

 The H-1B is the most common visa for program assistant roles where the position requires a bachelor's degree in a specific field, such as public health, social work, or international development.
 Some university-affiliated roles qualify for cap-exempt H-1B petitions, bypassing the annual lottery.
-J-1 exchange visitor visas are also common in research or academic program contexts, particularly at Illinois universities with established exchange programs.
+J-1 visa exchange visitor visas are also common in research or academic program contexts, particularly at Illinois universities with established exchange programs.

 Which cities in Illinois have the most program assistant visa sponsorship jobs?